 - 2. Install the operating system on the new system disk.Before installing, you must do the following: - a.
-Exit from the XVM Volume Manager b.
+Exit from the XVM Volume Manager xvm:local> quit b.
 Execute the mkfs command on the root filesystem c.
 Mount the root filesystem: